webplatform/docs/tutorials/mathboard/index.md

 |URL=http://www.html5rocks.com/profiles/#jeremychone
 |Published=January 28, 2011
 }}
-{{Summary_Section|[http://itunes_apple_com/us/app/mathboard/id373909837?mt=8 MathBoard on iPad], a [http://www.palasoftware.com/MathBoard.html PalaSoftware] application, is a highly polished application with many subtle but natural animations and a unique realistic look and feel.
+{{Summary_Section|This article discusses development of the HTML5 MathBoard app.|[http://itunes_apple_com/us/app/mathboard/id373909837?mt=8 MathBoard on iPad], a [http://www.palasoftware.com/MathBoard.html PalaSoftware] application, is a highly polished application with many subtle but natural animations and a unique realistic look and feel.
 The goal was to do the highest fidelity port of the iPad application to HTML5.
 }}
 {{Tutorial
 |Content===Introduction==